 In some kinds of cases, typically personal injury cases, a lawyer takes a percentage of the amount you win as a fee.
 If you win a big amount, the lawyer's fee climbs proportionately; if you lose, the lawyer doesn't get a fee.
 This method of payment allows lawyers to aggressively represent people who have been wronged but can't afford to pay a lawyer.
 Lawyers who work on a contingency basis agree to help clients pursue their claims in return for a percentage of their total compensation (typically 33%).
 This system often works well, but in some straightforward cases, the personal injury lawyer ends up getting paid a lot for relatively little work, so it pays to negotiate the fee in advance.

 If you're paying a contingency fee, the agreement should state:

 If you're in (or headed for) a lawsuit, the agreement should explain how litigation costs will be handled.
 These costs include court filing fees, copying fees, and paying for the services of court reporters, expert witnesses, investigators, and process servers.

-Even if a lawyer takes your case on a contingency fee basis (like the personal injury example), you still have to pay these costs, which can add up to several thousand dollars.
+Even if a lawyer takes your case on a contingency fee basis (like the personal injury example), you'll still likely have to pay for litigation costs, which can add up to several thousand dollars.
 Your agreement should spell out which of these costs you'll have to pay, which (if any) your lawyer will pick up, and when you'll be expected to pay them.
 Some lawyers in contingency fee cases will front the money for costs; if you win, the lawyer is reimbursed from the award, but if you lose you'll have to figure out some way to pay back the lawyer.

 The agreement should also address these issues:

-Working together.
+Attorney and client duties.
 Some agreements explain how the client and the lawyer expect to work together.
 For example, you might spell out which decisions the lawyer can make alone and which require your approval, or state that you will be honest and forthcoming with the lawyer.